Frequently Asked Questions (FAQs)

 Length of a lesson?

 My typical lesson, following the initial lesson, is two hours in length.
 For trap or skeet, I will occasionally conduct shorter lessons.
-Initial lessons (first lesson with me) with an individual student is typically a minimum of 3-hours; 3-1/2 hours (half day) for groups of 3 to 5 students.
+Initial lessons (first lesson with me) with an individual student is typically a minimum of 2-1/2 to 3 hours; 3-1/2 hours (half day) for groups of 3 to 5 students.
 Formal gun fittings are an hour and a half (see info on gun fittings below).
 If you wish to take extended or multiple sessions, I recommend that you split the sessions to give yourself time to absorb what you’ve learned (For example, one session in the afternoon and the second session the following morning).
-The primary reason that I require a longer initial lesson is that we will spend a bit of time on an eye dominance screening and gun fit during your first lesson.
+The primary reason that I require a longer initial lesson is that we will spend a bit of time on eye testing and gun fit during your first lesson.
 The rationale for a 2 to 3 hour minimum is that shotgunning is best learned through repetitive action.
-In order to engineer an improvement or change to either one’s mechanics or technique, immediate reinforcement and repetition produces lasting results.
+In order to engineer an improvement or change to one’s mechanics or technique, immediate reinforcement and repetition produces lasting results.
 Please peruse DonCurrie.com and my LinkedIn profile for testimonials regarding the effectiveness of this approach.

 1 student – $175/hour